techindependencejourney/techindependencejourney.github.io/README.md

 ## 🔨 What is the stage of TIJ?
 Currently it is in a work in progress and we have not finished it (11/8/24)

+## What's the other repository?
+Currently there are two repositories of TIJ, the other one is deprecated, and this one receiving updates (supposed to)